Entry requirements vary depending on which degree you want to enrol in and whether or not you wish to apply for a scholarship.

 Are you unsure if you meet the entry requirements?
 The HDR Self-Assessment Tool was designed for exactly this purpose.
 Complete the form and it will give you an indicative recommendation (but note this is NOT part of the official application process).

 If you are eligible for admission, competitive for a scholarship (if one is needed), and you have a supervisor and project in mind, the next step is to apply!

 If you had problems completing the HDR Self-Assessment Tool or you have questions about the outcome and/or the next step, please fill out the following form:

-Once completed, this form should be emailed to the Director of Postgraduate Studies (Research), Associate Professor Ian Doust, with your CV and transcripts.
+Once completed, this form should be emailed to the Director of Postgraduate Studies (Research), Professor Gary Froyland, with your CV and transcripts.